 Table of Contents

 1. An Introduction to Cost Engineering.
 2. Defining the Engineering Problem.
-Section 1 Preview: Cost and Cost Estimating.
 3. Planning for the Future.
 4. Capital Cost Estimates.
 5. Operating Costs.
 6. Cost Indexes.
 7. Economy of Scale.
-Section II Preview: Engineering Economics and Financial Comparisons.
 8. The Time Value of Money.
 9. Depreciation and Asset Valuation.
-Section III Preview: Finance & Management of Public Utilities & Engineering Projects.
 10. Financing Capital Costs.
 11. Financial Management for Operations.
 12. Utility Service Revenues and Rate Making.
 13. Financial Management for Engineering Projects.
-Section IV Preview: Optimization of Mathematical Models.
 14. Optimization of Linear Models.
 15. Optimization of Nonlinear Problems.
-Section V Preview: Statistical Model Building and Experimental DesignBuilding.
 16. Building and Fitting Statistical Models.
 17. Experimental Methods for Engineering Optimization.
-Section VI Preview: Uncertainty, Variability and Reliability.
-18. Designing Under Uncertainty.
+18. Designing under Uncertainty.
 19. Monte Carlo Simulation.
 20. Designing for Safety and Reliability.
 21. References and Recommended Reading.
 22. Appendix A- Staged Construction for Linear Growth.
 23. Appendix B – Economy of Scale Factors.
 24. Appendix C - Factors for Economic Calculation.
 25. Appendix D - Interpreting the LINGO Solution Report.
 26. Appendix E – Generating Random Numbers in Excel.
+Index.

 Paul Mac Berthouex is Emeritus Professor of civil and environmental engineering at The University of Wisconsin-Madison, where he worked for 29 years.
 Awards and honors include the Rudolph Hering Medal (1975 and 1995) from ASCE, and Harrison Prescott Eddy Medal (1971) from the WPCF, and the Radebaugh Award (189 and 1991) from the Central States WPCA.
 He is a member of the University of Iowa Distinguished Alumni Academy.
 Work experience includes Chief Research Engineer for GKW Consult, (Mannheim.
 Germany), consultant to UNDP, UNESCO, WHO, and TVA, project manager of Asian Development Bank Projects in Korea and Indonesia, treatment plant design in Nigeria and Samoa, visiting professor in England, Denmark, New Zealand, Taiwan, Singapore, India, and Indonesia.
 He is co-author of eight books, 200 papers and technical reports, and was graduate advisor to almost 100 graduate students.